Home / Blog / Tabs Disappeared

 1. Press Ctrl+Shift+T on Windows/Linux or Command+Shift+T on Mac.

-2. Check whether the tabs are in another Chrome window.
+2. Look for the tabs in another Chrome window or profile.

 Quick recovery order

-Try the keyboard shortcut first, then hidden windows, Recently closed, full History, and synced history.
-Leave the session-file fallback for last.
+Start with the keyboard shortcut.
+Then look through hidden windows or profiles, collapsed groups, Tab Search, Recently closed, full History, and synced history.
+Leave session files for last.

 1. Reopen closed tabs with Ctrl+Shift+T